 - Achievements: Backs up the expertise list, shows you are create value.

 - Career history: Shows than you have ‘been there, and done it before’.

-Avoid irrelevant information
+Take out any irrelevant information

 You may have some aspects of your career which you are quite rightly very proud of but unfortunately have nothing to do with the client requirements.